samridhibhardwaj006/Classification-and-Captioning-Aircraft-Damage-Using-Pretrained-Models/README.md

 **Samridhi Bhardwaj**

-Originally developed as part of an AI and Deep Learning project and later refactored into a structured portfolio project.
+Originally developed as part of an AI and Deep Learning project and later refactored into a structured portfolio project focused on computer vision and vision-language AI systems.